Murder of Victoria Climbié: Second hospital admission

 On 24 July 1999, Victoria was taken by Kouao to the accident-and-emergency department at North Middlesex Hospital with severe scalding to her head and other injuries.
-Doctors would give a vivid description of Kouao telling off Victoria, Victoria immediately jumping out of bed and standing to attention; so frightened that she wet herself.
+Doctors described Kouao telling off Victoria, who immediately jumped out of bed and stood to attention, so frightened that she wet herself.
 The hospital found no evidence of scabies.
 Consultant Mary Rossiter felt that Victoria was being abused, but still wrote 'able to discharge' on her notes.
 According to Maureen Ann Meates, another doctor at the hospital, when Rossiter had written that note, she had noted that Victoria was exhibiting signs of neglect, emotional abuse, and physical abuse.
 Later, in the inquiry, Rossiter said that by writing 'able to discharge', she did not mean she wanted Victoria to go home, merely that she was physically fit to leave.
 Garnham said, "quite how the subtlety of that distinction was to be ascertained from the notes is far from obvious".
 Rossiter admitted to the inquiry that she had expected police and social services to follow up on the case.
 For a brief period while Victoria was in hospital, Enfield social services took up the case before passing it to Haringey.

 A social worker from Haringey Council and a police officer, Lisa Arthurworrey and Karen Jones, respectively, were assigned to her case, and were scheduled to make a home visit on 4 August 1999; however, the visit was cancelled once they heard about the scabies.
 Jones later said, "it might not be logical, but I did not know anything about scabies."
 She said that she telephoned North Middlesex Hospital for information about the disease, but Garnham had evidence that the staff there dealt with no such inquiry.
-Jones was told by a doctor that Victoria’s injuries were consistent with belt buckle marks, although she claimed in the inquiry there was no evidence of child abuse.
+Jones was told by a doctor that Victoria's injuries were consistent with belt buckle marks, although she claimed in the inquiry there was no evidence of child abuse.

 On 5 August 1999, a Haringey social worker, Barry Almeida, took Victoria to an NSPCC centre in Tottenham, where she was assigned to Sylvia Henry.
 There was some confusion as to why the centre was being referred to for the case.
 Henry later contacted Almeida and was told, according to Henry, that Victoria had moved out of the borough, thereby closing the case.
 Almeida said he could not remember whether this conversation did take place.
 On the same day, Kouao met Arthurworrey and Jones at the Haringey social services department, and claimed that Victoria had poured boiling water over herself to stop the itching caused by the scabies, and that she had used utensils to cause the other injuries.
 The social worker and police officer believed her, deciding that the injuries were most likely accidental, and allowed Victoria to return home the following day, which she did.